It's highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

 - SkipFirstTrade – use this parameter to skip the first trade of the day.
-It’s recommended to use only for testing.
+I recommended to use it only for testing.

-- OneTradePerDay - use this parameter to limit the EA to trade only once per day.
+- OneTradePerDay - use this parameter to limit the EA to trade only once a day.

 - OneDirectionSimultaneously - if set to true, the EA will not open Buy and Sell orders simultaneously.